Audio glossary

 Digital (Plus)

-This is the Dolby codec for the digital transmission of 5.1 audio signals, especially during streaming.
-The newer Dolby Digital Plus standard also allows the transmission of 7.1. sound signals.
+This is Dolby's codec for the digital transmission of 5.1 audio signals, especially during streaming.
+The newer Dolby Digital Plus standard also allows the transmission of 7.1. audio signals.

 Dolby